Nuclear Power Plant

-A nuclear power plant is a facility for the production of electricity using nuclear energy.
+A nuclear power plant is a facility for obtaining electrical energy using nuclear energy.

 Basic operation of a nuclear power plant

-Nuclear fission is caused by artificial and controlled manner.
-In this, a large atom of a chemical element fires a neutron, a small particle at a certain speed, which breaks the atom (breaking its core, formed by neutrons and protons linked together by highly energetic links) in an exothermic nuclear reaction, ie energy is released as heat (thermal energy).
+Nuclear fission is generated artificially and in a controlled manner.
+In this, a neutron is fired to an atom of a large chemical element, a small particle at a certain speed, that breaks the atom (breaking its nucleus, formed by neutrons and protons linked by very energetic bonds) in an exothermic nuclear reaction, so a lot of energy is released in the form of heat (thermal energy).

 This process is explained in more detail in the section: operation of a nuclear power plant.

 The nuclear reactor is the most important part inside a nuclear power plant.